-For an ornamental highlight from late spring to early summer, fill your garden beds and borders with the luscious blossoms of perennial peony.
+For an ornamental highlight in late spring to early summer, fill your garden beds and borders with the luscious blossoms of perennial peony (Paeonia spp.).

-The peony, or Paeonia genus is the only one in the Paeoniaceae family of plants.
-There are 33 species native to Asia, Europe, and North America.
-Today’s many cultivars and hybrids are suitable for USDA Plant Hardiness Zones 3 to 8.
-Most are fragrant, and all make sumptuous cut flowers to enjoy in vase arrangements.
+The Paeonia genus is the only one in the Paeoniaceae family of plants.
+There are 33 species and 15 subspecies native to Asia, Europe, and North America.

 What You’ll Learn

 Cultivation and History

 The origin of the name “peony” is the topic of an ancient Greek myth.